By Mike Elk

 The “Delay & Distract” Game

 In the weeks following the explosion in 2013, President Obama issued Executive Order 13650 calling for the creation of an inter-agency Chemical Safety Task Force.
 The Executive Order instructed OSHA, EPA, and the Department of Homeland Security to work together to adopt new safety rules.
-Workplace and chemical safety advocates hoped that Obama would push for the long-delayed chemical safety regulations known as Inherently Safer Technology (IST) Standard.
+Already those who handle hazardous materials for shipping by air have to complete IATA training, but new rules will surely only help to make things even safer for those who come into contact with chemicals during their working day.
+For instance, if they work in a laboratory that handles these types of chemicals and other hazardous substances, then they will need to adhere to the correct protocols set out.
+Using equipment such as a fume hood, which is known for Improving the lab air quality will help with this process and ensure the safety of the workers.
+Workplace and chemical safety advocates hoped that Obama would push for the long-delayed chemical safety regulations known as the Inherently Safer Technology (IST) Standard.

 The standard would force companies to examine what hazards exist in their plant that could lead to fatal accidents and come up with Safer Alternative Assessments.
-If cost effective methods to eliminate those hazards were available, the company would be required to adopt the appropriate technology or process system plan that they saw fit to eliminate the hazards posed.
+If cost-effective methods to eliminate those hazards were available, such as using a Powered Air Purifying Respirator (PAPR) to limit the exposure to hazardous gases, the company might be required to buy papr respirator or adopt other appropriate technologies, or process system plan that they saw fit to eliminate the hazards posed.

 However, studies show that sometimes IST can actually save companies money as it lowers insurance costs related to hazardous chemicals and sometimes eliminates unnecessary procedures.
 One survey conducted by the Center for American Progress found that of 226 plants that adopted IST, 34% of the plants actually saved money.
 Furthermore, the study showed that 87% of those plants were able to convert to IST for less than $1 million.
 Finally, an independent analysis conducted by Management Information Service Inc found that if chemical plants nationwide were forced to adopt IST that it would create over 8,000 new jobs.